ttntm/ttntm/content/blog/14-hugo-tailwind-boilerplate.md

 If that's set up, then all you need is to get the repository, run `npm install` and then `npm run start`.
 Go to `localhost:1313` and you should see a one-page demo site you can start working with in your browser.

 PS: the CSS in `./static/css` has been purged, so you may want to run `gulp dev-css` in order to make all of Tailwind available for your project and/or customize it through `tailwind.config.js` (see {{< link-ext "their docs" "tailwindcss.com/docs/configuration" >}} for details).

+#### Addendum

+This setup (esp. the choice of using gulp) is older than {{< link-ext "Hugo Pipes" "gohugo.io/hugo-pipes/" >}}; but I'm also relying on gulp as the main actor for [processing comments](/blog/static-blog-comments-hugo/), so I'll stick with it for the foreseeable future.

+If _you_ don't want to use gulp though, Hugo has PostCSS built in by now - more about that in the {{< link-ext "Hugo Docs" "gohugo.io/hugo-pipes/postcss/" >}}.